DockYard/ember-app-shell/README.md

 **[ember-app-shell is built and maintained by DockYard, contact us for expert Ember.js consulting](https://dockyard.com/ember-consulting)**.

 Renders an App Shell based on your actual running Ember.js application using Headless Chrome!
+It also inlines the relevant minimal CSS using the [Critical](https://github.com/addyosmani/critical) tool.

 ## How does this work?